SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 )
 ```

-### Target 6.3
+### Target 16.3

-> **6.3 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally**
+> **16.3 Promote the rule of law at the national and international levels and ensure equal access to justice for all**
 >
-> 6.3.1 Proportion of domestic and industrial wastewater flows safely treated
+> 16.3.1 Proportion of victims of (a) physical, (b) psychological and/or (c) sexual violence in the previous 12 months who reported their victimization to competent authorities or other officially recognized conflict resolution mechanisms
 >
-> 6.3.2 Proportion of bodies of water with good ambient water quality
+> 16.3.2 Unsentenced detainees as a proportion of overall prison population
+>
+> 16.3.3 Proportion of the population who have experienced a dispute in the past two years and who accessed a formal or informal dispute resolution mechanism, by type of mechanism

 This target is interpreted to cover research about